mmmmliu/doppler_profiling/README.md

 ### Send data

-The sending daya part is implented in the 'MyHttpConnection.java' class.
+The sending data part is implented in the 'MyHttpConnection.java' class.
+Target data can be sent to a server based on http requests.

 ## More Details